-Death Valley (California, USA) – exact location, interesting places, inhabitants, routes.
+Death Valley (California, USA) – exact location, places of interest, inhabitants, routes.

 - Death Valley Road